stove-labs/granary/docs/tutorials-deploying-a-tezos-smart-contract-to-alphanet.md

 In this tutorial we'll learn how to deploy a smart contract to the official Tezos Alphanet, utilizing Granary's built in `tezos-client`.

-> In order to run example commands in this tutorial, you will have to [to install](getting-started-install.md) Granary.
+> In order to run example commands in this tutorial, you will have to [install](getting-started-install.md) Granary.

 ## Configure the Alphanet client